 The modular, highly customizable software is sold exclusively to governments and law enforcement agencies, supposedly for fighting crime and terror, but was observed being abused for surveillance purposes.

 An investigation Citizen Lab has conducted between August 2016 and August 2018 not only confirmed the use of Pegasus to target activists, journalists, and ’s operators are. , but also painted a more detailed picture of how widespread the tool

 The organization found 1,091 IP addresses that matched their fingerprint for Pegasus, as well as 1,014 domain names that pointed to those IPs.
 The investigation also revealed that at least 10 Pegasus operators (assumed to be NSO customers) might be actively engaged in cross-border surveillance.

-“We developed and used Athena, a novel technique to cluster some of our matches into 36 distinct Pegasus systems, each one which appears to be run by a separate operator,” Citizen Lab notes in a report published on Tuesday, which also details the techniques used to fingerprint Pegasus and to investigate operators.
+“We developed and used Athena, a novel technique to cluster some of our matches into 36 distinct Pegasus systems, each one which appears to be run by a separate operator,” Citizen Lab notes in a published on Tuesday, which also details the techniques used to fingerprint Pegasus and to investigate operators.

 The organization found significant Pegasus operations in six countries previously “linked to abusive use of spyware to target civil society, including Bahrain, Kazakhstan, Mexico, Morocco, Saudi Arabia, and the United Arab Emirates.”

 Furthermore, the spyware is apparently “in use by countries with dubious human rights records and histories of abusive behaviour by state security services.”